 When I know a place, found everything, people started visiting me in the area and I made friends so it was time to move to start over in zero again.
 It gave me more joy because it is not the usual everyday life that is interesting, but discovering and getting to know new places and new people.
 When I moved on, I always did it incognito, so no farewell or explanation, I could only imagine that now is the time to move and then it went very efficiently, from decision to action it was at most a couple of hours.
 And I have never liked parting with friends who try to make me stay.
 In addition, good friends do not disappear just to move.
 I called it "To do a Poof!"
 That is, to just go up in smoke, to just a day be away from everything and everyone.
 My real friends learned it and kindly waited for information about my new place of residence, those who were not accepted were still not good friends so I did not care about them.

 Since integrity is important to me, I use the internet extremely sparingly and always with the highest security.
 That's why you can't find me on so-called social media.
 Some parts of the internet can be used and some are directly necessary in today's world.
-But never without the highest security and never logged in to anything other than authorities and banks.
+But never without the highest security and never logged in to anything other than the most important.
 If I can't use a site without login, I don't use it.